Can We Use This Space for Patient Beds?

 Repurposing existing spaces for inpatient beds isn’t an overnight transformation, but depending on your situation, you can address MEP system needs fairly quickly to start treating patients.

 If you are a healthcare facility assessing spaces that have been unoccupied or repurposed, we can help.
 Our experts can validate air change rates, filtration, humidification, and outdoor air quantities.
-For immediate assistance, contact James Dudt.
-If you need medical gas system support, contact Bob Rhodes (216-391-3700).
+Contact us.

 And, as always – remember to wash your hands!